adam-dziedzic/adam-dziedzic.github.io/_posts/2018-06-23-general-advice-phd.md

 ## What will you need?
 1. Strong reference letters
 2. A research publication under your belt from a summer research program is a very strong bonus
-3. A few potential advisers:
-   the adviser-student relationship is a symbiosis.
+3. A few potential advisers: the adviser-student relationship is a symbiosis.

 ## Challenges:
 1. You have to decide which problems are worth working on: develop a taste for a problem.
 2. How to review papers: train your own binary classifier to cast a paper as bad or good.

-## It is said that in practice there are three stages in a PhD.
-1. In the first stage you look at a related paper’s reference section and you haven’t read most of the papers.
-2. In the second stage you recognize all the papers.
-3. In the third stage you had lunch with all the first authors of all the papers.

 ## Official stages:
 1. coursework + master’s thesis defence (up to the first quarter of 3rd year or the end of 2nd year)